Chipotle Mexican Grill Inc.

 Bear Case

-Structurally elevated check sizes, an unproven CEO, rising Cava competition, and permanently higher labor costs risk stalling AUV and margin recovery.
+Structurally elevated check sizes, an unproven CEO, rising Cava competition, and permanent labor cost inflation could keep margins and the multiple durably compressed.

 Business Model